skyglass/product-shop-01/README.md

 - make sure you have your own Github Account

-### Step-04: Create a GitHub OAuth App
+### Step-04: Create a Google OAuth App

-- Go to Github -> Settings -> Developer Settings -> OAuth Apps -> New OAuth App
+- Go to Google Cloud Console -> APIs and Services -> Credentials -> Create Credentials

-- Make sure that URLs start with EXTERNAL_IP of your application service (see `Azure Production Environment Setup` for more details)
+- Make sure that URLs start with EXTERNAL_IP or DOMAIN of your application service (see `Azure Production Environment Setup` for more details)

 - If you test locally, make sure that URLs start with `http://localhost:3000/` (see `Local Docker Environment Setup` for more details)